Quick answer

 Tax Regimes — The Choice You Cannot Undo Mid-Year

-General scale (skala podatkowa) — 12% up to PLN 120,000, 32% above.
+General scale (skala podatkowa) — 12% up to a significant threshold, 32% above.
 PLN 30,000 tax-free allowance.
 Most deductible business costs allowed.
 Best for those with significant expenses and lower-to-medium income.

 Flat tax (podatek liniowy) — 19% on all income regardless of amount.
 No tax-free allowance.
 Best for higher earners where 19% is lower than the 32% upper general scale band.
 Joint filing with a spouse is not available on flat tax.

 Lump sum on revenues (ryczałt) — tax on gross revenues, not net income.
 No cost deductions.
-IT services at 12%, most other services at 8.5%, manufacturing at 5.5%.
+IT services at 12%, most other services at a specific rate, manufacturing at a specific rate.
 Best for low-cost businesses with high margins.
-The difference between lump sum and general scale on the same revenue can be PLN 15,000–30,000 per year.
+The difference between lump sum and general scale on the same revenue can be significant — applying for the entire calendar year with no mid-year correction available.

 Common Errors When Setting Up a Business in Kraków